mrkkrp/flacize/README.md

-# Any audio format → CDDA FLAC Tracks
+# Any audio files → CDDA FLAC Tracks

 *This is work in process, but it won't take long time to finish.*

-My audio collection has grown too big.
+My audio collection has grown rather big.
 It consists of various audio files in different formats.
 Most part of it is in lossless form, for example:

 * FLAC files in separate tracks (various bps, sample rate, etc.);